 For our entree, we were fortunate to be served, blue cod, elephant fish, gurner, monkfish, and orange roughy.
 All five fish were cooked in the typical Fleurs fashion, simple and pan-fried, just the way we like it.
 We had faith, we knew with the fish being caught in the sea just outside the window that morning they would all be good, but we just did not realize how good.This was New Zealand seafood.
 Unique flakiness, textures, and overall flavor left us completely satisfied in every single way.
 Without a doubt, this was the best fish either of us have ever had in our lives.

 Knowing we were sticking with fish, we knew we’d be getting a white wine to go with our meal.
 We stuck to local here, went with a Pinot Gris from Central Otago, a 2016 Peregrine White Whine.
 A crisp yet flavorful wine that went incredible well with our dinner.
 It was so tasty that we debated getting another bottle before ultimately deciding that was just too much for us.

 Having Fleur herself, sitting there greeting the customers, and letting her presence be known as the epitome of this restaurant.
 World class food that would rival some of New York City’s best.
 At the same time, it felt like you were at grandma’s house and she had just made you a special Sunday dinner.
 Fleurs Place, don’t ever change, you are a gem, somewhere that people should travel out of their way for.
+One of the many amazing things to do on the always stunning South Island.
 We will never forget you!